Marty Brown Releases “Make You Feel My Love”

 The audience reaction gives away the result before any of the judges say a word.
 Unlike another former rising country star Julie Roberts who failed to win over any of the judges on The Voice this season, Marty Brown is moving on.
 Howard Stern called Brown an “undiscovered treasure,” but we have known he is a treasure for decades.
 And we are thrilled he is getting the attention he deserves.

-In the video, you will also see how Brown’s wife Shellie Brown tricked him into appearing on the show.
+We also saw how Brown’s wife Shellie Brown tricked him into appearing on the show.
 Marty is lucky to have the support of Shellie, who has given us previous reports on Marty’s comeback.
 We wish them both well in the next round on America’s Got Talent, although regardless of what happens, we hope some music executives saw tonight’s show.

 [September 2013 Update: For our recap of Marty Brown’s entire run and all his appearances on America’s Got Talent, check out our post The Great AGT Rebirth of Marty Brown.]